1 0

 AI-inspired Māori Garden Tools (Midjourney)

-Here is a couple of AI-generated Māori Garden Tools.
-Focus on aesthetics and not so much on function.
+Here are a couple of AI-generated Māori Garden Tools.
+Focus on aesthetics rather than function.
 To stimulate ideas for design work.

 Prompt: